MattHartfield/DomSelfAdapt/README.md

 'DomSelfAdaptFWD_BIRec.c' needs to be run first in order to generate neutral diversity (i.e. in the absence of selection).
 The program is executed as:

-./DomSelfAdaptFWD_BIRec N self R theta basereps suffix
+./DomSelfAdaptFWD_BIRec N self R 4Nu basereps suffix

 Where:
 - N is the population size
 - self is the rate of self-fertilisation (related to inbreeding rate F = self/(2-self)
 - R is the population-level recombination rate 2Nr across the entire sample
-- theta = 4Nu is the population-level mutation rate
+- 4Nu is the population-level mutation rate
 - base is the number of simulations to run (i.e. number of repetitions).
 Must be set to one.
 - suffix is the baseline numbering for indexing simulation outputs